 Completed LEED Projects at Hopkins include:

 Johns Hopkins University incorporates green building features in its new construction and renovation efforts, with special attention to measures that improve energy efficiency, water conservation, indoor air quality, and work environment (such as increasing natural daylighting and reducing VOCs).
 From an energy perspective, Hopkins typically designs for high efficiency in new construction and renovations.
 An energy efficiency engineer evaluates energy systems and performs ongoing commissioning.
 The University also incorporates energy efficiency into capital and deferred maintenance planning to provide a long range outlook into possible upcoming projects.
 Another initiative the University has instituted is an Maintenance, Repair, and Operations (MRO) program in which purchases and contracts are grouped into a University plan which allows for cohesion throughout Hopkins with certain vendors and what they provide.
 Additionally, the High-Performance and Healthy Buildings Working Group operating out of the Sustainability Leadership Council makes recommendations to reduce energy consumption and promote wellness in built structures across campus.

 As a premier research institution, Johns Hopkins has a significant amount of laboratory space critical to the school’s mission, but this space also consumes a disproportionate amount of resources.
 Laboratories and similar research areas are dense with equipment, and have greater needs for fresh air circulation.
 Consequently, labs typically account for 70% of the institution’s carbon footprint and use four times more energy per square foot than other university spaces.

-Our newest laboratory space, The Undergraduate Research Laboratories, is a 105,000 square foot, four-story building equipped with the latest lab technology to accommodate a variety of teaching methods and synergies between cross-disciplinary partnerships.
+Our newest laboratory space, The Undergraduate Teaching Laboratories, is a 105,000 square foot, four-story building equipped with the latest lab technology to accommodate a variety of teaching methods and synergies between cross-disciplinary partnerships.
 Behind the scenes, it is an exemplar of resource conservation, using technologies such as heat recovery wheels to recycle the energy in the air exhausted from the space, chilled beams and radiant heating to heat and cool the space as efficiently as possible and in a modular fashion, as well as vacuum pumps in place of water created vacuums to reduce water use.
 These and other innovations helped the building reach LEED Platinum Certification.